Square One Publishers

 You negotiate every day of your life—whether asking your employer for a raise or persuading your child to do his homework.
 The New Art of Negotiating is an updated, expanded version of the million-copy bestseller that introduced us to the art of effective negotiation.
 You will learn how to analyze your opponent’s motivation, negotiate toward mutually satisfying terms, learn from your opponent’s body language, and much more.
 Throughout, the authors will guide you in successfully applying Nierenberg’s famous “everybody wins” tactics to the bargaining process.

-Gerard I. Nierenberg, a successful lawyer, pioneered the idea of the “everybody wins” philosophy—now referred to as “win-win”—which ensures that all parties benefit from the negotiation.
+Gerard I. Nierenberg, a successful lawyer, pioneered the idea of the “everybody wins” philosophy—now usually referred to as “win-win”—which ensures that all parties benefit from the negotiation.
 Nierenberg has written twenty best-selling books, including The New Art of Negotiating, and is founder of The Negotiation Institute, which offers state-of-the-art training to professionals around the world.-

 A Note on Gender Usage

 3. The Profile of a Successful Negotiator—Talents and Traits

 4. The Preparation Period—Initial Steps and Possible Approaches

 5. Effective Negotiating Techniques—From Selecting Strategies to Side-Stepping Impasses and Assumptions